madelinecr/dotfiles/README.md

 ### Commands

-`rake symlinks`: Default task, generates symlinks
+`rake symlinks` Default task, generates symlinks

-`rake uninstall`: Removes symlinks.
+`rake uninstall` Removes symlinks.
 Be careful with this!
 It isn't as gentle as it should be (for now).